 The Virtual Speech app works with all sorts of headset brands.
 See the list of headsets here.

 I bought a Google Cardboard headset for less than $10 and it works great with the Virtual Speech app.
+Google no longer makes their VR headset but there are other low-priced headsets you can buy (see pic below).
 Note that a headset may be included when you buy a Virtual Speech course (depending on the option you select).

 Step 2: Download the Virtual Speech app